-(1) NATURE, ACTIVITIES AND COMPOSITION OF THE GROUP
+(1) NATURE AND ACTIVITIES OF THE COMPANY

-Lar España Real Estate SOCIMI, S.A. (hereinafter the Parent Company or Lar España) was incorporated with limited liability under Spanish law on 17 January 2014 for an indefinite duration as Lar España Real Estate, S.A.
+Lar España Real Estate SOCIMI, S.A. (hereinafter the Company or Lar España) was incorporated with limited liability under Spanish law on 17 January 2014 for an indefinite duration as Lar España Real Estate, S.A.
 Its name was changed to the current name on 6 February 2014.

-Its registered office is located at Calle María de Molina 39, 28006, Madrid, Spain.
+Its registered office is located at Calle María de Molina 39, 28006, Madrid.

-On 16 June 2021, the registered office of all the companies in the Group was changed to the current location.
+On 16 June 2021, the Company's registered office was changed to the current location.

-According to its articles of association, the Group's Parent Company's statutory activity consists of the following:
+According to its articles of association, the Company's statutory activity comprises the following:

-- The acquisition and development of urban properties for lease. - The holding of investments in the capital of other SOCIMIs (listed corporations for investment in the real estate market Spanish "REITs") or in other entities not resident in Spain that have an identical statutory activity and are subject to a regime similar to that applicable to SOCIMIs, insofar as they have a legal or statutory obligation to distribute profits. - The holding of investments in the capital of other entities, Spanish or foreign residents, whose main corporate purpose is the acquisition of urban property for the lease thereof that are subject to the same regime applicable to SOCIMIs insofar as they have a legal or statutory obligation to distribute profits and satisfy the investment requirements referenced in Article 3 of the SOCIMIS Law. - The holding of shares or investments in Property Collective Investment Institutions regulated by Act 35/2003, of 4 November, on Collective Investment Institutions or any standard that might replace said Act in the future. - In addition to the economic activity derived from the principal statutory activity, SOCIMIs may carry out complementary activities.
-These are understood to be activities that do not amount to more than 20% of the total earnings of the Group in each tax period or those which can be considered complementary pursuant to prevailing legislation.
+- 1. The acquisition and development of urban properties for lease. - 2.
+The holding of investments in the capital of other SOCIMIs (listed corporations for investment in the real estate market Spanish "REITs") or in other entities not resident in Spain that have an identical statutory activity and are subject to a regime similar to that applicable to SOCIMIs, insofar as they have a legal or statutory obligation to distribute profits. - 3.
+The holding of investments in the capital of other entities, be they residents in Spain or abroad, whose main activity is the acquisition of urban properties for lease.
+These entities must be subject to the same regime established for SOCIMIs insofar as they have a legal or statutory obligation to distribute profits and must also comply with the investment requirements stipulated in Article 3 of Law 11/2009 of 26 October, amended by Law 16/2012 of 27 December which governs SOCIMIs. - 4.
+The holding of shares or investments in property collective investment undertakings governed by Law 35/2003 of 4 November on collective investment undertakings, amended by Royal Decree 83/2015 of 13 February on property collective investment undertakings. - 5.
+In addition to the economic activity derived from the principal statutory activity, SOCIMIs may carry out complementary activities.
+These are understood to be activities that do not amount to more than 20% of the total earnings of the Company in each tax period or those which can be considered complementary pursuant to current prevailing legislation.